 Cost & Time Comparison (CAIA vs. CIA)

 Collagen-induced arthritis (CIA) is mediated by autoantibodies to type II collagen.
 A similar arthritis can be induced by a 4-clone cocktail of anti-type II collagen monoclonal antibodies alone or in combination with LPS.
 Our original 4-clone cocktail has been used for inducing arthritis in various strains of mice, especially CAIA-high responder strains, such as Balb/c and DBA/1 mice.

 Newly Improved 5-Clone Cocktail

-Chondrex developed a newly improved 5-clone cocktail by adding a new clone to the current 4-clone cocktail.
+Chondrex, Inc. developed an improved 5-clone cocktail by adding a new clone to our original 4-clone cocktail.
 Three clones of this new 5-clone cocktail recognize epitopes located within the LyC1 (CII 124-290) fragment of CB11 (CII 124-402), whereas the other two clones react with the LyC2 (CII 291-374) fragment.
 The arthritogenicity of the new 5-clone cocktail is two times greater than our 4-clone cocktail and a competitor’s 4 clone cocktail, because of a high efficacy of complement fixation.

 Arthritogenicity of Chondrex 5-Clone Cocktail vs. Competitor